500Foods/Oh.sh/README.md

 Almost none.
 This is a bash script.
 It uses the usual suspects like sed, awk, grep, cat, and fold to go about its business.

 ## Additional Notes
 While this project is currently under active development, feel free to give it a try and post any issues you encounter.
 Or start a discussion if you would like to help steer the project in a particular direction.
 Early days yet, so a good time to have your voice heard.
-As the project unfolds, additional resources will be made available, including platform binaries, more documentation, demos, and so on.
+A

 ## Repository Information
 [![Count Lines of Code](https://github.com/500Foods/Oh.sh/actions/workflows/main.yml/badge.svg)](https://github.com/500Foods/Oh.sh/actions/workflows/main.yml)